yicheng4/yjs-user-study/README.md

 ### Implement the collaboration functionality in the template provided.
 You can refer to the [project documentation](https://docs.yjs.dev/).
 If you have any questions, please feel free to ask the researcher.

-While working, you can test the code you have written so far by following the instructions [below](#launch-the-collaborative-website).
+While working, you can test the code you have written so far by following the instructions [below for launching the collaborative website](#launch-the-collaborative-website).
 Checking the console would help you to debug.

 When you finish a checkpoint, please let the researcher know.
 If you are planning to start writing code, please describe to the researcher the approach that you’d like to take before you get started.